Amey-Thakur/MANAGEMENT-INFORMATION-SYSTEM/README.md

 **Institution:** [Terna Engineering College](https://ternaengg.ac.in/), Navi Mumbai
 **University:** [University of Mumbai](https://mu.ac.in/)

-This repository represents a comprehensive collection of study materials, reference books, and personal preparation notes curated during my academic journey.
+This repository represents a comprehensive collection of study materials, reference books, assignments, and personal preparation notes curated during my academic journey.
 All content has been carefully organized and documented to serve as a valuable resource for students pursuing Management Information Systems.

 **Connect:** [GitHub](https://github.com/Amey-Thakur) · [LinkedIn](https://www.linkedin.com/in/amey-thakur)

 ### Acknowledgments

-Grateful acknowledgment to the faculty members of the Department of Computer Engineering at Terna Engineering College for their guidance and instruction.
+Grateful acknowledgment to the faculty members of the Department of Computer Engineering at Terna Engineering College for their guidance and instruction in Management Information Systems.
+Their clear teaching and continued support helped develop a strong understanding of information systems in business and enterprise applications.

 Special thanks to the mentors and peers whose encouragement, discussions, and support contributed meaningfully to this learning experience.